bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 The basis set for each element can be changed by editing the bs_filename within the DFT section, and the bs_identifier in the KIND section of that element within the ``SUBSYS`` section.
 The bs_identifier should correspond to one of the basis sets for the given element within the basis set file.
-The q number proceeding the basis set in the identifer gives the number of valence electrons.
+The q number preceding the basis set in the identifer gives the number of valence electrons.
 It depends on the element, for example H:1, C:4, O:6, N:5.

 Basis set files are provided within the /data directory of the